nazwhale/simple-site-template/README.md

-# simple-site-template
+# Simple site template

 A template for a website with html, css, and javascript